 If you're someone who is looking for a Sprint option to round out your mobile arsenal, or if you're an existing Sprint customer who needs unlimited hotspot data, then this new plan may work for you.

 For a cheaper Sprint option without the restrictions, you might want to consider one of the Non-Profit based plans such as Calyx Institute or PCs for People - which can be as little as $10/month.
+Or perhaps the new FMCA Sprint unlimited plan for $49.99/month if you qualify for membership.
 Sprint's direct offering is definitely cheaper than Unlimitedville's $99/month 'Yellow' plan.

 The 10GB option is the same as Sprint's high speed data cap on their unlimited smartphone plans, and could be a decent option to add a bit of extra data, especially with the carryover data feature.
 The ability to purchase additional data is also a nice option to have and gives the plan some extra flexibility